Draconizations/Leaflet-SimpleMapBuilder/README.md

 new L.SimpleMapBuilder("map", exampleConfig);
 ```
-Note that the `tilePath` property follows leaflets' [TileLayer URL template](https://leafletjs.com/reference.html#tilelayer), and that the `"map"` parameter is the id of your map container.
+Note that the `tilePath` property follows leaflet's [TileLayer URL template](https://leafletjs.com/reference.html#tilelayer), and that the `"map"` parameter is the id of your map container.

 That's all you need, except for the actual images.